If you’re looking for tips on how to save money on a low income, you’re in the right place!

 19. Reduce food waste to save money on a low income

 We, as Americans, throw out an insanely large amount of food.
-Not only is this bad for the environment; it’s also bad for our wallets.
+Not only is this bad for the environment; but it’s also bad for our wallets.
 Wasted food costs money.
 So, to be sure you don’t let food expire, move older products to the front of your cupboards, cook with perishables before they expire, and freeze products!

 For more ideas, check out How to Save Money on Groceries: the ULTIMATE Guide and The Ultimate Cheap Grocery List for a Month!

 20. Borrow rather than buy